webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Dodge-and-Resist.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Dodge and Resist
+>3+  Speed

 You can reroll any of your Might, Speed, or Intellect defense rolls and take the better of the two results.
 Enabler.